 Fig 1.
 Key predictors for climate change awareness, anthropogenic climate change, and climate change-related risk perception.

-Top 15 predictors of climate change awareness (A), human causation of climate change (C), and risk perception (E).
+Top 15 predictors of climate change awareness (A) (69.4% prediction accuracy), human causation of climate change (C) (63.4% prediction accuracy), and risk perception (E) (73.9% prediction accuracy).
 (B) Partial dependence plot (PDP) of gender (female), access to online news (news tech), being favourable to one-party rule (authoritarian), and perceived agricultural conditions (agric. cond.) about climate change awareness.
 (D) PDP of mean temperature anomalies (temp. anom.), precipitation anomalies (precip. anom.), trust in institutions (trust institutions), and access to online news (news tech) over belief in human causation of climate change.
 (F) PDP of belief in human causation of CC (CC human cause), perceived severity of drought (drought percep.), perceived agricultural conditions (agric. cond.) and being favourable to one-man rule (authoritarian) over climate change risk perception.

 First, the importance of perceived agricultural conditions stands out.
 Respondents’ who perceive worsening agricultural conditions show greater awareness and perceived risk, more support for stopping climate change, and are more likely to believe in anthropogenic climate change.
 Indeed, Fig 1E shows that perceived agricultural conditions are the main predictor for climate change risk perception.
 Arguably, the importance of the agriculture sector in terms of employment ―more than 50% of employees across Sub-Saharan Africa work in agriculture― makes agriculture a strong concern to African citizens [2].
 Thus, perceiving how climate change is already affecting agriculture may reduce its psychological distance.
 Our results suggest that for Africans climate change is not a problem for others across space and time, but rather a phenomenon that is happening here and now and it is affecting personally [56].
-However, this finding also poses a challenge.
-Climate change has uneven impacts, and agriculture in some regions may benefit from changes in local climate [2].
-Those who perceive those improvements in agricultural conditions show less CCBs, making them less likely to support or take environmental action.
 This implies that policy makers should further highlight the global nature of climate change and its overall negative impacts on agriculture to raise CCBs, impulse individual adaptation, and mobilise public support.

 Second, attributing climate change to human activity increases risk perception, support for mitigation, and self-efficacy (Figs 1 and 2).
 If climate change is unnatural, it is extraordinary and thus riskier.
 Also, if climate change is human induced, its impacts can also be mitigated by human action.
 Besides, believing it is human caused can increase personal responsibility and, therefore, induce corrective responses [5,57,58].
 This points to the convenience of spreading and highlighting the human origin of climate change to impulse behavioural changes and mitigation strategies in Africa.